| Egypt to Auckland,

 we watched a septuagenarian breast stroke inch-by-inch

+across the pool.
 The proprietor like every

 kiwi had a strong opinion about what route we should take